Home-to-school pedestrian mobility GPS data from a citizen science experiment in the Barcelona area: Methods

 A total of 262 students finally participated in the experiment with their own mobile phones (see Table \ref{tab:data}).
 Participation is lower than the number of students involved in the whole research activity (427 students).
 A relevant number of participating students did not have mobile phones, while others had an old mobile phone which was incompatible with the app version requirements.
-The schools thus divided research tasks among the students so that, for instance, those who did not have a mobile phone could spend more time analyzing data or preparing specific graphics as part of their educational activities related to the project.
+The schools thus divided research tasks among the students so that, for instance, those who did not have a mobile phone could spend more time analysing data or preparing specific graphics as part of their educational activities related to the project which were also relevant tasks in the joint citizen science research effort.